betsybetsybetsy2021/betsybetsybetsy2021/README.md

 - thanks a psychiatrist for the relief but the near existential crisis of the though of losing access give me real issue.
 My first few years were akin to the
 -  intellectual drought of being taken captive by the Taliban.)
 - 💞️ I’m looking to collaborate on .... well.
 I am career transitioning.
 I DO have lot of experience with government contracts, and technical writing.
 I can beta
 - test anything, but I will likely be learning more from you all at this point than the other way around.
+But if you have ever seen the meme of the cow with no legs walking on a udder, well consider this very hard before you decide you don't need me.
 - 📫 How to reach me: betsyinlosangeles #4322

 <!---